ElektraInitiative/PermaplanT/doc/usecases/undo_redo.md

   The user's action within the current layer has been undone or redone as desired.
 - **Non-functional Constraints:**
   - The app must clearly communicate to the user whether an action can be undone or redone.
+  - The app must clearly communicate which undo/redo action was done.
   - The app must store the changes for undo/redo client-side and only persist them for the duration of the current session.